Custom Marketplace UI

 , anddeploymentStatus

-properties are used for performance reasons - they're more performant than including aninstances { nodes { } }
+properties are used for performance optimization - they're more efficient than including aninstances { nodes { } }

 connection in the query.firstDeployedInstance

-represents the first instance of this integration that is deployed to the customer making the query (if any).deployedInstances
+represents the first instance of this integration deployed to the customer making the query (if any).deployedInstances

 will have one of three values -"ZERO"